Speaking Clearly: A Simplified Whisper-Based Codec for Low-Bitrate Speech Coding: Introduction

 In this work, we explore the opposite direction: instead of enhancing acoustic codecs with semantic supervision, we start from Whisper \cite{radford2023robust}, a text-aligned ASR model, and adapt it for high-fidelity acoustic reconstruction.
 However, this adaptation encounters a task mismatch—ASR systems are designed to achieve invariance to acoustic variations for content extraction \cite{serdyuk2016invariant}, while acoustic reconstruction requires preserving fine-grained acoustic details for fidelity.
 To investigate this task mismatch, we conduct empirical analysis examining how different architectural components of Whisper affect its acoustic reconstruction capabilities.
 Through empirical analysis presented in Section~\ref{sec:analysis}, we discover that targeted architectural simplification—specifically removing the convolutional front-end nonlinearity (GELU activation) and absolute positional encodings \cite{vaswani2017attention}—substantially enhances the model's ability to preserve fine-grained acoustic information.
 Based on this finding, we propose SimWhisper-Codec (see Figure~\ref{fig:codec_overview}), a low-bitrate (1.1 kbps at 16 kHz) codec that combines a \emph{simplified} Whisper encoder, Finite Scalar Quantization (FSQ) \cite{mentzer2024finite}, and a symmetric decoder, enabling \emph{single-stage} training without semantic supervision.

-Our contributions are as follows: \begin{itemize}[itemsep=0.5em,topsep=0.5pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item We propose SimWhisper-Codec, a novel codec that simultaneously models semantic and acoustic information through targeted architectural simplifications of Whisper's encoder combined with FSQ quantization and symmetric decoding, eliminating the need for external semantic supervision. \item Experimental results demonstrate that SimWhisper-Codec outperforms semantically-supervised codecs in semantic preservation at comparable low bitrates, while achieving high speaker similarity (0.83 SIM) and intelligibility (0.91 STOI), validating our method's effectiveness. \end{itemize}
+Our contributions are as follows: \begin{itemize}[itemsep=0.5em,topsep=0.5pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item We propose SimWhisper-Codec, a novel codec that simultaneously models semantic and acoustic information through targeted architectural simplifications of Whisper's encoder combined with FSQ quantization and symmetric decoding, eliminating the need for external semantic supervision. \item Experimental results demonstrate that SimWhisper-Codec achieves state-of-the-art acoustic quality (3.29 PESQ-NB, 2.72 PESQ-WB) and competitive semantic preservation (2.75 WER) at similarly low bitrates without external supervision, validating the effectiveness of our approach. \end{itemize}